DavideDevetak24/Bayesian-Deep-Learning-for-Commodity-Price-Forecasting/README.md

 modify, and redistribute the Code for **non-commercial, academic, or research purposes**, provided that the following conditions are met:

-1. **Attribution** — You must give appropriate credit to the original authors, provide a link to the original paper, and indicate if changes were made.
+1. **Attribution** — You must give appropriate credit to the original authors, provide a citation to the original paper, and indicate if changes were made.
 2. **NonCommercial** — You may not use the Code for commercial purposes.

 This license is intended to facilitate academic collaboration, reproduction of experiments,